hashgraph/hedera-services/hedera-node/docs/design/app/grpc.md

 ### GrpcServiceBuilder

-As stated above `GrpcServiceBuilder` produces gRPC `ServerServiceDefinition`s, those definitions are wired in with the proper Services handlers and gRPC `ServerCall.Listener` methods.
+As stated above `GrpcServiceBuilder` produces gRPC `ServerServiceDefinition`s.
+Those definitions are wired in with the proper Services handlers and gRPC `ServerCall.Listener` methods.
 During runtime the Netty server will be calling those listener methods e.g. `onMessage()` is where we integrate Service logic for handling transactions or queries by using the abstract `MethodBase` type.

 ### MethodBase

-In this abstract class we check the size of the request and we fail if it's too large.
-Additionally, we track metrics for number of calls and calls per second that were receive, failed or successfully handled.
-There are two concrete types (`QueryMethod` and `TransactionMethod`) that extend `MethodBase` and implement the `handle()` method, which when called will invoke the `QueryWorkflow` or `IngestWorkflow` respectively.
+In this abstract class, the size of incoming requests is validated, and requests that exceed the allowed size are rejected.
+Additionally, we track metrics for number of calls and calls per second that were received, failed or successfully handled.
+There are two concrete types(`QueryMethod` and `TransactionMethod`) that extend `MethodBase` and implement the `handle()` method, which when called will invoke the `QueryWorkflow` or `IngestWorkflow` respectively.

 **NEXT: [Records](records.md)**